 With fewer cars on the street, the very nature of streets can change.
 Streets are the public realm.
 By designing for what might be coming in the future—driverless cars, big data traffic operations, no cars at all—cities can create streets that change to meet changing needs.
 Streets can become true public space, with social gathering, events, play, commerce and urban agriculture and green space.

 The article is the first in an 8-part series excerpted from Streets Reconsidered: Inclusive Design for the Public Realm.
-Purchase the book with a 20% discount through Routledge (with free shipping!).
+Purchase the book using the promo code MIG19 for a 20% discount through Routledge (with free shipping!).
 Coming next month, Part 2: Inclusive Street Design Principles.

 Daniel Iacofano, PhD., FAICP, FASLA, has over 30 years of experience in community-based urban planning and design and has consulted with communities worldwide.